brainstem-org/brainstem_support/docs/datamodel/modules/installation.md

 ## Permissions

-Installations inherit permissions through the experimental setup associated with them.
+Equipments inherit permissions through the experimental setup associated with them.

 Visit the [permissions page] to learn more.

-## Installation API access
+## Equipments API access

-The API allows for programmable access to installations.
-Learn more about the installations' fields and data structure on the [Installation API page]({{"api/modules/installation/"|absolute_url}}).
+The API allows for programmable access to equipments.
+Learn more about the equipments' fields and data structure on the [Equipments API page]({{"api/modules/installation/"|absolute_url}}).